dabloem/kc-irma-extension/irma-qr/README.md

    * Create copy of Browser flow
    * Delete "Username Password Form" and "OTP Form" executors
    * Click on Actions next to "Copy Of Browser Forms" and click "Add execution"
-   * Add "Magic Link"
+   * Add "Irma"
-   * Set requirement "Required" on "Magic Link" executor
+   * Set requirement "Required" on "Irma" executor
    * Click on bindings and switch "Browser flow" to "Copy of browser flow"